The use of artificial light at night has far-ranging impacts for humans, plants, and animals alike.

 Led by the DLC, the LUNA program is guided by the LUNA Advisory Group, comprised of experienced lighting experts from the research, industry, design, and utility sectors.
 The panel provides perspectives and recommendations for criteria related to light at night that will allow users to differentiate products that minimize light pollution.

 Products that achieve the LUNA qualification will be listed on the DLC’s Solid-State Lighting Qualified Products List (QPL).
 Lighting decision makers will be able to filter the QPL to show LUNA qualified products and may select from that list for their outdoor lighting projects.
-Additionally, LUNA qualified products will be identifiable by their use of the DLC LUNA logo, which will be released with the final Technical Requirements.
+Additionally, LUNA qualified products will be identifiable by their use of the DLC LUNA product logo, released with the final Technical Requirements.